RhysEJF/radical-alignment/concepts/the-density-paradox.md

 This is the paradox made visceral.
 You're theoretically free to believe anything, but the network topology ensures you'll converge toward whatever crony beliefs are currently winning the virality competition.

-And unlike the pre-internet Freedom-Order oscillation—where you could swing between chaos and oppression over decades or generations—the Density Paradox operates on a timescale of days or hours.
+And unlike the pre-internet Freedom-Order oscillation, where you could swing between chaos and oppression over decades or generations, the Density Paradox operates on a timescale of days or hours.
 Each new "current thing" that captures the network's attention, synchronized globally, then fades just as quickly when displaced by the next viral package.

 You get both chaos AND homogenization simultaneously.
 The worst of both attractors, at exponential speed.